mrForest13/payment_engine/README.md

 ### Workers

-Next, the transactions are sent one by one to the engine, which maintains a pool of workers.
-The function used to select the appropriate worker is client_id % pool_size, which ensures that transactions for the same account are processed in order, while allowing different accounts to be processed in parallel.
+Next, the transactions are sent one by one to the [`PaymentEngine`](./src/core/engine.rs), which maintains a pool of workers.
+The function used to select the appropriate [`Worker`](./src/core/worker.rs) is `client_id % pool_size`, which ensures that transactions for the same `account` are processed in order, while allowing different accounts to be processed in `parallel`.

 ### Core Logic

-The [`AccountWallet`](./src/core/wallet.rs)  is responsible for applying individual transactions to a given account.
-It also stores the list of deposits and disputes associated with that account.
+The [`AccountWallet`](./src/core/wallet.rs) is responsible for applying individual transactions to a given `account`.
+It also stores the list of `deposits` and `disputes` associated with that account.

 ### Reporting